domsteinbach/gossembrot-portal/README.md

 ### Serve locally
 Run `ng serve` or `ng s` for a dev server.
 Navigate to `http://localhost:4200/gossembrot-portal/`.

-## Build and serve page locally without a local mysql database (sqlite is used instead)
+## Build and serve the page locally without a local mysql database (sqlite is used instead)
-Run `npm run serve:static` to build and serve the static files on port 4201.
+Run `npm run serve:static` builds and serves the static files on port 4201.
 Navigate to `http://localhost:4201/gossembrot-portal/`.
 (The build artifacts are created in `dist/gossembrot-portal_static/`.)
 Run `npm run build:static:local` to build the project for static hosting.
 The build artifacts are created in `dist/gossembrot-portal_static/`.
 It is not served automatically.

 ## Build a static page for production hosting with apache webserver without a mysql database (sqlite is used instead)
 - Run `npm run build:static-apache` to build the project for static hosting.
 The build artifacts will be stored in the `dist/gossembrot-portal_static/` directory.
 - Place the content of the "dist" directory (the whole directory "gossembrot-portal_static") onto the server (e.g. in `/var/www/`)

 ## Build for production hosting with a mysql database
 - Run `npm run build:test` or `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-### Deploy on prod
+### Deploy productively with a mysql database

-- Place the content of the "dist" directory (the whole directory "gossembrot-portal") onto the server
+- Place the build "dist/gossembrot-portal" into /var/www/gossembrot/
 - If there are changes in server.js, replace the server.js file from the root project directory in `/var/www/mysql-server-gsmb` and restart the server (see below)

 ### Start node server (mysql api) on production